-The Company includes revenue related to granted technology licenses as part of "Net sales."
+The Company includes revenue related to granted technology licenses in "Net sales" within the condensed consolidated statements of income.
 Historically, revenue from these arrangements has not been significant though it is part of the Company's recurring ordinary business.

 The Company defers revenue recognition on shipment of products to certain customers, principally distributors, under agreements which provide for limited pricing credits or return privileges, until these products are sold through to end-users or the return privileges lapse.
 For sales subject to certain pricing credits or return privileges, the amount of future pricing credits or inventory returns cannot be reasonably estimated given the relatively long period in which a particular product may be held by the customer.
 Therefore, the Company has concluded that sales to customers under these agreements are not fixed and determinable at the date of the sale and revenue recognition has been deferred.
 The Company estimates the deferred gross margin on these sales by applying an average gross profit margin to the actual gross sales.
 The average gross profit margin is calculated for each category of material using standard costs which is expected to approximate actual costs at the date of sale.
-The estimated deferred gross margins on these sales, where there are no outstanding receivables, are recorded on the consolidated condensed balance sheets under the heading of "Deferred revenue."
+The estimated deferred gross margins on these sales, where there are no outstanding receivables, are included in "Deferred revenue" within the condensed consolidated balance sheets.

-The Company records a provision for estimated sales returns in the same period as the related revenues are recorded.
-The Company bases these estimates on historical sales returns and other known factors.
+The Company records a provision for estimated sales returns and rebates in the same period as the related revenues are recorded.
+The Company bases these estimates on historical sales returns, rebates and other known factors.
 Actual returns could be different from Company estimates and current provisions for sales returns and allowances, resulting in future charges to earnings.
-There were no significant impairments of deferred cost of sales in the first quarter of fiscal year 2015 or fiscal year 2014.
+There were no significant impairments of deferred cost of sales in the second quarter of fiscal year 2015 or fiscal year 2014.